tz-earl/tz-earl.github.io/_posts/2022-06-08-lesson-learned-stay-calm.md

 ---
 layout: post
-title:  'Lesson Learned - Stay Calm in the Face of Anger'
+title:  'Stay Calm in the Face of Anger'
 date:   2022-06-08 00:00:00 -0700
 categories:
 ---